dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/USERGUIDE_FindingsDiffVisualization.md

 **A**: No, it's read-only.
 Edit original findings and regenerate, or edit JSON manually.

 ### Q: Why are some changes highlighted in both red and green?
 **A**: Character-level diff shows exact changes.
-Example: "a" ¡æ "A" shows red "a" + green "A".
+Example: "a" ï¿½ï¿½ "A" shows red "a" + green "A".

 ### Q: Can I hide the diff colors?
 **A**: Not currently.
 Future enhancement may add toggle for plain text view.